-As previously described for submarine export cable route alternative A (see Section 3.5.2.1), challenges exist for crossing the Transco LNYBL along the submarine export cable route approaching alternative E. However, for alternative E, the Transco LNYBL crossing is located farther offshore due to the alignment of the existing pipeline..
-As with the submarine export cable route to alternative A, an HDD crossing of the Transco LNYBL is impracticable due to the risks associated with drilling underneath an active natural gas pipeline, length of the drill, cable rating and pull-in considerations.
+As previously described for submarine export cable route alternative A (see Section 3.5.2.1), challenges exist for crossing the Transco LNYBL along the submarine export cable route approaching alternative E. However, for alternative E, the Transco LNYBL crossing is located farther offshore due to the alignment of the existing pipeline.
+As with the submarine export cable route to cable landfall alternative A, HDD crossings of the Transco LNYBL are impracticable due to the risks associated with drilling underneath an active natural gas pipeline, length of the drill, cable rating and pull-in considerations.
 A trenched crossing design could result in up to approximately 7 ft (2 m) of shoaling.